saisha-l/EditorX-Hotel-Website-/README.md

-# EditorX-Hotel-Website-
+# North Point Ski Resort Website-
-Simple booking platform using wix velo javascript and wix data api.
+Created a simple booking platform for a ski resort website using wix velo javascript and wix data api.